 He joined LEAF Academy to teach, learn, and practice Entrepreneurial Leadership.

-At LEAF Academy, Lýdia is our beloved hallmistress and teaches the Self Discovery Seminar.
+At LEAF Academy, Lýdia is part of the Character Development Department and teaches Character Seminar.

-Peter studied molecular biology at Comenius University in Bratislava.
-The idea of being a researcher that spent all day working in a laboratory was not ideal.
-Instead, he became a teacher and taught biology in Grösslingová secondary school, where he led a class of 30 students as a form teacher for 4 consecutive years.
+Peter studied Molecular Biology at Comenius University in Bratislava.
+The idea of being a researcher who spent all day working in a laboratory was not his ideal.
+Instead, he became a teacher and taught Biology at Grösslingová Secondary School, where he led a class of 30 students as a form teacher for 4 consecutive years.
 During this time, he also began working as a leader in daily camps as well as a tennis coach.
 When he’s not teaching, you can often find him throughout the year on the Slovak hiking trails – with boots in the summer and skis in the snow.
-He tries his best to explore the world and at the top of the list of the countries he has visited are Colombia and Myanmar.
-Lately, he has been exploring underwater life and loves cooking and baking from fair ingredients.
+He tries his best to explore the world and at the top of the list of countries he has visited are Colombia and Myanmar.
+Lately, he has been exploring underwater life and also loves cooking and baking with fine ingredients.

 At LEAF Academy he teaches Science and AP Biology and is also Head of co-curriculars.